ExpediaGroup/mittens/docs/about/introduction.md

 ## The Solution

-Mittens is a simple tool that can be used as a warmup routine against an http application over HTTP.
+Mittens is a simple tool that can be used as a warm-up routine for http applications over REST and gRPC.

 It continuously sends (concurrent) requests over REST or/and gRPC for a predefined amount of time.
-It also writes dummy files that can be used for readiness/liveness probes.
+It also exposes endpoints that can be used as liveness/readiness probes in Kubernetes.

-Mittens can run as a standalone command line tool, as a linked Docker container, or even as a sidecar in Kubernetes.
+Mittens can run as a standalone command-line tool, as a linked Docker container, or even as a sidecar in Kubernetes.